Ardaolmez/micro-services/README.md

 ## 🧪 Testing Guide

 This project uses `pytest` to run unit, integration, and end-to-end tests for each microservice.
-All test files are in each service's `tests/` folder.
+All test files are in the test/ folder.

 ### 🧰 Prerequisites